PORT OF CAIRNS 10 YEAR MAINTENANCE DREDGING PERMITs

 - Aim to implement leading practice to ensure efficient operation of those ports.

-The Ports North’s long-term maintenance dredging management plans have been drafted in accordance with these core principles and to recognise existing Federal frameworks applicable to Marine Parks and Sea Dumping Permits.
+Ports North’s long-term maintenance dredging management plans have been drafted in accordance with these core principles and to recognise existing Federal frameworks applicable to Marine Parks and Sea Dumping Permits.
 This will address and outline the management approach for continual improvement in environmental performance for maintenance dredging where it occurs.

 These plans have also considered and incorporated the Ports Australia Code of Practice and take into consideration a range of research and monitoring outcomes available via our networks within the Queensland Ports Association.

-The LMDMPs describe important environmental, social, and economic values of each port location, and where applicable, capture all aspects associated with dredging and the management of dredge material.
+The LMDMPs describe important environmental, social, and economic values of each port location and, where applicable, capture all aspects associated with dredging and the management of dredge material.

 It is important to note that each of these ports have different coastal processes that define sediment movement, and as such, maintenance dredging is not required at some locations.
 This status is unlikely to change.